ShishirPatil/gorilla/goex/README.md

 ### Filesystem

-The goex command will be executed at the path pointed to by `fspath` in `user_config.json`.
-If `fspath` is not specified or is equal to `""`, execution will occur in the user's current working directory.
+The goex command will be executed at the path pointed to by `fs_path` in `user_config.json`.
+If `fs_path` is not specified or is equal to `""`, execution will occur in the user's current working directory.
 Below is an example of how to set this up.

+Make sure to have Git LFS installed on your machine!

+Mac: `brew install git-lfs`
+Windows/Linux: git-lfs.com and download

 #### Try it out!